zhenyedl/Threaded-Fastener-Tightening-Anomaly-Dataset/README.md

 ## Data Availability

-Raw data is available at:
+Due to GitHub size limits, raw data is not stored in this repository, raw data is available at:

 [https://zenodo.org/records/18007039]

-Due to GitHub size limits, raw data is not stored in this repository.
+---

 ## License